charmplusplus/charm/doc/projections/manual.rst

 -  ``+sumDetail``: Generates a additional set of files, one per processor, that stores the time spent by each entry method associated with each time-bin.
-The names of “summary detail” files will be NAME.#.sumd where NAME is the name of your executable and # is the processor #.
+The names of "summary detail" files will be ``NAME.#.sumd`` where NAME is the name of your executable and # is the processor #.

 -  ``+sumonly``: Generates a single file that stores a single utilization value per time-bin, averaged across all processors.
-This file bears the name NAME.sum where NAME is the name of your executable.
+This file bears the name ``NAME.sum`` where NAME is the name of your executable.
 This runtime option currently overrides the ``+sumDetail`` option.